Jin-Linhao/Siamese_lfw_pytorch/README.md

 	- Note: The current version is dependent on Python 2.7, not tested in Python3.

 ## Datasets
-- Download Labeled Faces in the Wild dataset.
+- Download Labeled Faces in the Wild dataset under main folder.
 	- http://vis-www.cs.umass.edu/lfw/

 ## Training